kellyhum/quote-blaster/README.md

 - As a user, I want to pick which quote I want to play (but only be allowed to play one quote at a time)
 - As a user, I want to shoot bullets when I press the space bar
 - As a user, I want to see my score increase when I hit the correct words
+- As a user, I want to be able to save my game and quote list states (if I choose)
+- As a user, I want to be able to load my saved game and quote list states (if I choose)